-Keeping the world connected is no easy task–evolving technologies, increasing adoption, limited resources, and governance structures all play into the success of the telecommunications industry.
-Deloitte works with executives in all areas of the Telecommunications industry, providing experience, and insight to help industry leaders implement the changes demanded by the market.
+Keeping the world connected is no easy task–evolving technologies, increasing adoption, limited resources, and governance structures all play into the success of the telecom industry.
+Deloitte works with executives in all areas of the telecommunications industry, providing experience, and insight to help industry leaders implement the changes demanded by the market.

 Services and solutions